senx/warp10-docker/README.md

 A 'Continuous Integration' version is available on DockerHub with the 'ci' suffix.

-This version embeds a pair of READ/WRITE tokens, respectively 'readTokenCI', 'writeTokenCI'.
+This version embeds a pair of READ/WRITE tokens named respectively 'readTokenCI', 'writeTokenCI'.

 Examples: